 Further up, a belt of bamboo encircles the mountain.
 As you ascend, it slowly fades into heath shrubs, then moorland, and finally rocky outcrops.
-Even as plants become more sparse, you may see an occasional high-altitude zebra or eland.
+Even as plants become more sparse, you may see an occasional high-altitude zebras or large eland antelopes.

 Mount Kenya is only one of many amazing natural areas in Kenya.
 Explore more Kenya attractions.